chmp/csc/Readme.md

 pip install csc
 ```

-Execution of scripts section by section.

 Sometimes it may be helpful to run individual parts of a script inside an
-interactive environment, for example Jupyter Notebooks. `CellScript` is
+interactive environment, for example Jupyter Notebooks. `CellScript` is designed
-designed to support this use case.
-The basis are Pythn scripts with special cell
+to support this use case.
+The basis are Python scripts with special cell
 annotations.
 For example consider a script to define and train a model:

 ```python